Photo of Joe Virene

 Co-author: Stephanie Snyder-Zuasnabar

-The general prohibition against waiving lien rights under Chapter 53 of the Texas Property Code has been written about extensively, and is well known through the industry.
+The general prohibition against waiving lien rights under Chapter 53 of the Texas Property Code has been written about extensively, and is well known throughout the industry.
 However, the Construction Trust Fund Act (Ch.
 162 of the Texas Property Code) does not contain any such prohibition.
-From the Act itself, it is not clear whether construction trust fund rights can be waived or not.
-Less than two years ago, the Texas Fourteenth Court of Appeals considered this issue, among several others, in Mesa Southern CWS Acquisition, LP v.
-Deep Energy Exploration Partners, LLC.
-In that case, the Court considered the following provision:
+From the Act itself, it is not clear whether

 Co-author: Trevor Lawhorn